 Refactoring iOS ProjectsPresentation given in Dnipropetrovsk, Ukraine, on July 16th, 2016.
 In this session we are going to learn simple yet effective techniques to refactor large iOS codebases in order to make them more testable, to adapt them to be eventually rewritten in Swift, and to make them as “future proof” as possible.

 Cocoa is the new Carbon: the Future of Apple’s Beloved FrameworkIn this talk, Adrian will provide lots of speculation and highly arguable unverified gossip, about how the design of Swift will lead Apple to redesign Cocoa into new directions, and maybe replacing it altogether.
+Some code examples will help him defend a point that nobody outside of Cupertino can sustain for sure.

 Still Learning One Language per YearQuick update about my “one language per year” lifelong initiative:

 Getting the Next and the Previous NSIndexPath InstancesVery often, when you work with UITableViewControllers driven by NSFetchedResultsControllers, that you want to get the “previous” or the “next” elements in the results controller.
+Visually, this operation corresponds, from the point of view of the user, to select the cell that sits immediately above or below from the currently selected one.

 Determining Delegate Object Method Call Order in Objective-C with NSProxyThis is a guest post + code, wrote together with Joe D’Andrea from LiquidJoe LLC!

-A Proposed Architecture for Network-Bound iOS AppsOne of my most popular answers in StackOverflow is the one I gave to the following question: “What is the best architecture for an iOS application that makes many network requests?
+A Proposed Architecture for Network-Bound iOS AppsOne of my most popular answers in StackOverflow is the one I gave to the following question: “What is the best architecture for an iOS application that makes many network requests?”

 Learning One New Language Every YearHere’s an update of the current status of my “one language per year” lifelong initiative:

 How knowing C and C++ can help you write better iPhone apps, part 1While learning how to write iOS applications, you will often encounter the phrase “learn C first”.
+Writers of Cocoa applications apparently benefit from knowing about C (sometimes even C++), but it is not very clear to many new developers how this actually works.

 Migrating iPhone 3.x apps to iPad and iOS 4.0Right now, creating Universal Applications for the iPod touch, the iPhone and the iPad is not really a straightforward task.
+The current panorama of iOS-compatible software and hardware platforms is getting more and more complex, and this blog post is a small guide (by no means exhaustive) of tips and tricks that have helped me get my apps running in as many platforms as possible, with as few headaches as possible.

 initWithContentsOfURL: Methods Considered HarmfulAs I promised on Twitter, here’s a small discussion about the problems brought by the “initWithContentsOfURL:” family of methods.